 He further solidified his reputation as one of Australia's most exciting young talents, scoring 147 for NSW in the U/19 National Championships final, in a Player of the Match performance to secure the Blues another title.

 Jack was one of the leading players for Australia in the Under-19 ICC World Cup where they were defeated by India in the final.
 He was the youngest member of Australia's starting XI against India at just 17 and joined the rare club of players to score a half-century and claim four wickets in an ICC Under 19 Cricket World Cup match.
 He scored 216 runs @ an average of 43 in the Tournament

 In February 2018 he scored 80 and took 3 wickets on his debut for NSW Metro in the Futures competition.

-Jack is a member of the Sydney Sixers and plays 1st grade for Manly Warringah in the Sydney Premier Cricket competition.
+Jack is also member of the Sydney Sixers in the BBL and plays 1st grade for Manly Warringah in the Sydney Premier Cricket competition.